Donald Trump and religion: Second presidency

 On January 21, 2025, the Episcopal bishop Mariann Budde addressed Trump during an inaugural prayer service, asking him to show mercy to immigrants, refugees, and the LGBTQ community.
 After the service, Trump disparaged Budde as a "so-called Bishop" and a "radical Left hard line Trump hater", and demanded an apology from Budde and the Episcopal Church.

-Following the attempted assassination of Donald Trump in Pennsylvania, in which he was shot in the ear, Trump stated: "God has now spared my life not once, but twice".

-Trump has been critical of the persecution of Christians.
-On February 6, following the National Prayer Breakfast, he signed an executive order to create a task force to "immediately halt all forms of anti-Christian targeting and discrimination within the federal government, including at the DOJ, which was absolutely terrible, the IRS, the FBI — terrible — and other agencies".
+Trump has supported a narrative that Christians are being persecuted within the United States.
+On February 6, following the National Prayer Breakfast, he signed an executive order to create a task force to "immediately halt all forms of anti-Christian targeting and discrimination within the federal government, including at the Department of Justice, which was absolutely terrible, the IRS, the FBI — terrible — and other agencies".
 Donald Trump appointed Attorney General Pam Bondi to lead the task force and appointed Paula White to direct the White House Faith Office.

+On December 16, 2025, during a White House Hanukkah reception, conservative commentator Mark Levin referred to Donald Trump as the "first Jewish president," citing Trump's strong support for Israel and the Jewish community.
+Trump responded affirmatively, replying "It's true," and again acknowledged the remark when Levin jokingly added that he was "the first Jewish president to serve two non-consecutive presidencies."

+On Easter Day 2026 (April 5), Trump sparked significant controversy by using the phrase "Praise be to Allah" in his expletive-laden post threatening Iran, which was interpreted by critics as mocking Islam or weaponizing religious language during as part of the conflict.
+The phrase was used while demanding the reopening of the Strait of Hormuz and boasting about military actions against Iran.
+Iran ridiculed his ultimatum, dismissing it as "helpless, nervous and stupid".